Kartyamorgana/Python-FreeCodeCamp-Certification/README.md

 # 🐍 FreeCodeCamp Python Certification Projects

 This repository contains all my workshops, labs, and certificated project solutions completed during the **[FreeCodeCamp Python Certification](https://www.freecodecamp.org/learn/python-v9/)** courses.
+And I also add some off my personal projects based on the module that I'm learning.
 I also add every module review to every folder README.

 > 🎯 **Goal:** Build a solid foundation in Python, data analysis, scientific computing, and machine learning through hands-on projects.